benc-uk/smilr/README.md

 - `POST /api/feedback` - Submit feedback

 #### Other.
 Admin & helper routes:
-- `GET /api/dbinit` - Reinit the database, delete and recreate Cosmos db & collection, then load seed data
+- `GET /api/dbinit` - Reinit the database, delete and recreate Cosmos db & collection, then load seed data.
+Seed data is held in `seed-data.json` and can be modified as required.
 - `GET /api/info` - Provide some information about the backend service, including hostname (good for debuging loadbalanced containers)

+#### Data access
+All data is held in Cosmos DB, the data access layer is a plain ES6 class **DataAccess* in `data-access.js`.
+Any Cosmos DB specific code and logic is encapsulated here

+#### Data API server - Config
 The server listens on port 4000 and requires two configuration variables to be set.
 These are taken from environmental variables.
 A `.env` file [can also be used](https://www.npmjs.com/package/dotenv) if present.
 |Variable Name|Purpose|
 |-------------|-------|